-The information given in these series are for training purpose only and cannot be the basis for any litigation or legal action.
+It may be noted that the information given in this volume is for training purposes only and cannot be the basis for any litigation or legal action.

-Please go through the materials.
-If you have any suggestions, please send them directly to the Director- General, Dr. MCR HRD Institute of Andhra Pradesh, Road No. 25, Jubilee Hills, Hyderabad - 500 033.
-Please quote the series number and the title of the booklet while sending suggestions.
+We propose to update and revise other handbooks too, in due course of time We would, therefore, request you to study the material provided in these handbooks and send your suggestions, if any, directly to the Director General, Dr. MCR HRD Institute of Telangana, Road No. 25, Jubilee Hills, Hyderabad-500 033.
+Please quote the title of the booklet while sending the suggestions.